 Unusual Options Activity Insight: Moderna

-Shares of Moderna (NASDAQ:MRNA) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved up to $315.35.
+On Friday, shares of Moderna (NASDAQ:MRNA) saw unusual options activity.
+After the option alert, the stock price moved up to $337.8.

 - Sentiment: BULLISH